Jeffrey Epstein's death still feels unbelievable. According to an expert, it isn't.

 Then there’s the 2008 case of a young man found dead in jail pre-trial after allegedly killing a cop during a car chase in Prince George’s County, Maryland.
 At first authorities thought his death was a suicide by hanging, but medical examiners then declared the death a homicide.
 A guard with access to the victim’s cell was found to have given conflicting reports on what happened.
 After an extensive investigation failed to determine the cause of death, the guard served time for obstructing justice.

-Tartaro also points to a high-profile case from New Jersey last year, in which a doctor, James Kauffman, killed himself in his cell awaiting trial for his wife’s murder.
+Tartaro also points to a high-profile case from New Jersey last year, in which a doctor, James Kauffman, killed himself in his cell while awaiting trial for his wife’s murder.
 He had allegedly hired a hitman because he feared she would expose the pharmaceutical drug ring he was running with the Pagan motorcycle gang.
 Some speculated his death could make it harder to prosecute the other people involved.
-Investigators, in fact, uncovered a plot to have Kauffman killed while in jail, and for his safety he was moved to another facility where he then killed himself (and was the fifth inmate to die at the jail in eight months).
+Investigators uncovered a plot to have Kauffman killed in jail, and for his safety he was moved to another facility where he then killed himself (and was the fifth inmate to die at the jail in eight months).

 But even suspicious deaths almost never remain unresolved